OdiaNLP/word-embeddings/README.md

 # Odia Word Embeddings

-Odia word embeddings trained using word2vec
+Train Odia word embeddings using word2vec.

 ## Dependencies
 See the dependencies in `requirements.txt`.